mikehaldas/TeslaPi/README.md

 Written by Mike Haldas
 <hr>
 <h2>Installation</h2>
+Integration with the Telsa API is done using the TeslaJSON API wrapper written by Greg Glockner. (https://github.com/gglockner/teslajson).

 Open the terminal program on your Raspbery Pi run the following commands.
 Please note that before you run the program, you should also complete the wiring setup in the next section.
 <ol>
   <li>wget https://github.com/gglockner/teslajson/archive/master.zip</li>